ETERNA-earkiv/ETERNA/documentation/Plugin_signing.md

 ## Providing trusted plugins

-For developers who want their plugins to be integrated and recognized as trusted in specific RODA installations without the need to publish them on the [https://market.roda-community.org/](https://market.roda-community.org), the following procedures should be followed:
+For developers who want their plugins to be integrated and recognized as trusted in specific ETERNA installations without the need to publish them on the [https://market.roda-community.org/](https://market.roda-community.org), the following procedures should be followed: